tophat/terraform-training/exercises/exercise_2/README.md

-# Excercise 2: Input Variables (pt 2)
+# Exercise 2: Input Variables (pt 2)

-Continuing on from excercise_1, we will now go about adding a new input variable.
+Continuing on from exercise_1, we will now go about adding a new input variable.
 The test here will fail due to input variable not existing.

 Fix this by adding the wanted input variable.